 Enter a bandwidth speed to manually override the autodetected bandwidth speed value for this device.

 Set this to 1 to enable monitoring for host and service outages on this device.
 Set to 0 to disable.
-You should generally leave this setting switched on, unless you have a specific reason to switch it off.
+You should generally set this to enabled, unless you have a specific reason to switch it off.

 The name of the layer-3 parent for this device from the list of currently managed devices.
 If you didn’t allow Netreo to autodiscover the devices on your network and are manually adding them now, this field won’t apply to the very first device you add manually—so make sure the first device you add is the parent of all other devices.
 Additional devices can then be added with a parent device.

-Set this to 1 to enable the collecting of performance statistics for this device.
+Set this to 1 to enable the collection of performance statistics for this device.
 Set to 0 to disable.

 Enable Threshold Checking

-Set this to 1 to enable threshold checks to be performed on collected performance data.
+Set this to 1 to enable threshold checks to monitor collected performance data for problems.
 Set to 0 to disable.
-You should generally leave this setting switched on, unless you have a specific reason to switch it off.
+You should generally set this to enabled, unless you have a specific reason to switch it off.

 Include in Reports